popopizza576/Hot-IMU/README.md

 # What is Hot IMU?
-The Hot IMU is an IMU based camera tracker that attaches to any hot or cold shoe on a camera.
-It helps to create dynamic backgrounds for compositing green screens instead of static still images.
+The Hot IMU is an IMU based camera tracker that attaches to any hot or cold shoe on a camera and captures its movement in 3D space.
+This helps to create dynamic backgrounds using that movement data for compositing green screens instead of static images, which adds a whole new realm of possibilities to what you can do in video post-production and VFX!
 <img width="1920" height="720" alt="github" src="https://github.com/user-attachments/assets/01b7f6c6-6e00-4b36-9539-d618ba0f1045" />

 # Why use Hot IMU?